 How to apply for a loan under the SME Recovery Loan Scheme

-If your business was relying on JobKeeper support this year or was adversely economically affected by the March 2021 floods1, a loan under the SME Recovery Loan Scheme could help your business recover and grow.
+If your business is adversely financially affected by COVID-19 or the March 2021 floods1, a loan under the SME Recovery Loan Scheme could help you recover and grow.

 We’ve broken down the requirements for a Westpac Business Loan under the SME Recovery Loan Scheme and the steps you can take to apply.

 The first thing you’ll need to do is check if your business is eligible for a Westpac Business Loan under the SME Recovery Loan Scheme.